CARV-ICS-FORTH/H3/Jclouds-H3/README.md

 ## Known issues

 - Unstable download when downloading parts with multiple connections per file (>100MB).
+When used with [Cyberduck](https://cyberduck.io), uncheck the option "Segmented downloads with multiple connections per file" in "General" preferences.